Last Updated on December 13, 2022

 The world is hit by a massive meteor that nearly destroys humanity in a single night.
-With the destruction comes the means of salvation.
-Hidden within the meteor is a new element, neutronium, that has properties which allow for time travel.
+With destruction comes the means of salvation.
+Hidden within the meteor is a new element, neutronium, that has properties that allow for time travel.

 Time Travel Mechanic

 Anachrony is an incredibly cool-looking game once you get the box open and has some of the coolest mechanics for time travel that I’ve ever seen.

 Players work on building up their society in order to avoid destruction from the second meteor and if they need a little help, players can actually send resources to themselves from a different timeline.

 Players will basically take additional resources that they’ll need to deal with at a future time.
 It doesn’t sound as fancy as time travel, but thematically, it adds such a fun flavor to the game.

 Victory Points FTW

 Players will need to manage their resources and activate exosuits to travel around and activate buildings, gather resources, and move through time.

 As with most worker placement games, the winner is determined by victory points gained from morale, buildings, and objectives, whether they destroyed the space-time continuum, and whether or not they survived the second meteor’s impact.